Katy Fox

 Katy Fox is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Hannah Tointon, from 2007 to 2008 and again in 2017.
 Katy is the sister of Warren Fox (Jamie Lomas).
 Her character has been central to several storylines, particularly Clare Cunningham's (Gemma Bissix) revenge.
 In July 2016, after Warren returned to the village, he revealed that Katy had died from a drug overdose and that he felt immensely guilty as he was in prison at the time of her death.
 The character made a return on 1 February 2017, where it was revealed that Katy's nephew Joel Dexter (Rory Douglas-Speed) and his friend Bart McQueen (Jonny Clarke) supplied her with the drugs, leading to her death.

 Character creation and casting

 Katy was created by Bryan Kirkwood as a sister of an existing character, Warren Fox (Jamie Lomas).
-Hannah Tointon was supposed to get cast in the role, but she quit after one year to try other parts.
+Hannah Tointon was cast in the role, but she quit after one year to try other parts.
 About her decision to leave Tointon stated: "It's been brilliant, and it's been a really difficult decision to leave.
 I always said that I'd only do it for a year and I feel that now is the right time to leave and try something new."

 Katy Fox died of a drug overdose off-screen to facilitate a storyline involving Warren which aired in 2016.